Linear Functions to the Extended Reals

-\begin{proposition}[Correctness of Algorithm \ref{alg:linext}] A function $f: \reals^d \to \extreals$ is linear extended if and only if it is computed by Algorithm \ref{alg:linext} for some $t \in \{0,\ldots,d\}$, some $v_1 \in \reals^d, \ldots, v_t \in \reals^{d-t+1}$, and some finite linear $\hat{f}: \reals^d \to \reals$. \end{proposition} \begin{myproof} $(\implies)$ Suppose $f$ is linear extended.
+\begin{proposition}[Correctness of Algorithm \ref{alg:linext}] A function $f: \reals^d \to \extreals$ is linear extended if and only if it is computed by Algorithm \ref{alg:linext} for some $t \in \{0,\ldots,d\}$, some $v_1 \in \reals^d, \ldots, v_t \in \reals^{d-t+1}$, and some finite linear $\hat{f}: \reals^{d-t} \to \reals$. \end{proposition} \begin{myproof} $(\implies)$ Suppose $f$ is linear extended.
 By Lemma \ref{lemma:recursive}, there are two cases.
 If $f$ is finite linear, then take $t=0$ and $\hat{f} = f$ in Algorithm \ref{alg:linext}.
 Otherwise, Lemma \ref{lemma:recursive} gives a unit vector $v_1$ so that $f(x) = \infty$ if $v_1 \cdot x > 0$ and $f(x) = -\infty$ if $v_1 \cdot x < 0$, as in Algorithm \ref{alg:linext}. $f$ is linear extended on $\{ x \st v_1 \cdot x = 0\}$, so we iterate the procedure until reaching a subspace where $f$ is finite linear, setting $t$ to be the number of iterations.

 $(\impliedby)$ Suppose $f$ is computed by Algorithm \ref{alg:linext}.
 We will use the two cases of Lemma \ref{lemma:recursive} to show $f$ is linear extended.
 If $t = 0$, then $f$ is finite linear, hence linear extended (case 1).
 If $t \geq 1$, then $f$ is in case 2 with unit vector $v_1$ and function $f_2$ equal to the implementation of Algorithm \ref{alg:linext} on $t-1$, $\hat{f}$, and $v_2,\dots,v_t$.
 This proves by induction on $t$ that, if $f$ is computed by Algorithm \ref{alg:linext}, then it satisfies one of the cases of Lemma \ref{lemma:recursive}, so it is linear extended. \end{myproof}